Yeavering Bell Hillfort

 At the foot of Yeavering Bell is Ad Gefrin, the site of a palace used by the Anglo-Saxon kings of Northumbria.
 St Paulinus came to Ad Gefrin in AD 627 to convert the native Northumbrians to Christianity.

 Some suggestion has been made that Yeavering Bell was a 'sacred mountain' for the Iron Age inhabitants of the area; a site of religious importance.
 The site was probably occupied into the Roman period.

 You may spot feral goats on the Yeavering Bell ascent.
 These rare goats were brought to Britain in the Neolithic period and were allowed to go wild when farmers in the medieval period began to favour sheep over goats.

 The best place to begin a walk to the hillfort is from the Gefrin monument layby on the B6351 between Wooler and Kirknewton.
-The walk is roughly 3.5 miles long and will take about 3 hours to complete.
+The walk is roughly 3.5 miles long and will take about three hours to complete.
 A less strenuous alternative is to take the signposted trail from Wooler that ascends Humbleton Hill and continues west across the top of the hills to Yeavering.